Atabek786/File-Organizer/README.md

    ```
 ## License

-This project is licensed under the LGPL-2.1 license v2.1.
+This project is licensed under the LGPL-2.1 license.